megalofauna/tinytabs/README.md

 # TinyTabs

-No-frills tabs in ~450 bytes.
+No-frills tabs in ~450 bytes (minified and gzipped).

 ## Markup Requirements